 2. Place two clean jam jars apart on the middle shelf of the pre heated oven.
 Heat for 25 minutes then switch off the oven and leave the jars to cool in situ.
 When they are cool, remove the jars from the oven.

 3. In the meantime, put the rhubarb, vanilla pods or essence, sugar and lemon juice into a large pan and stir to combine.
 Put the pan over a very low heat and stir until the sugar has dissolved.
 Increase the heat to medium and bring the mixture to the boil, then simmer for 10 minutes.
 Remove from the heat and set aside to cool for 15 minutes before carefully pouring the rhubarb and vanilla jam into the cooled and sterilised jars.

 4. Cover the surface of the jam in each jar with waxed paper discs.
 Ideally these should cover the entire surface.
 Press these wax discs down to create a complete seal.
 Cover the jars with their lids.
-The jam will store for several months, but it almost certainly won’t last that long.
+Although this jam will store for several months, it almost certainly won’t last that long.